CrowCpp/Crow/docs/getting_started/project_templates_and_applications.md

 Here we collect samples and applications.

+The repositories mentioned here are 3rd party owned and are not supported or managed by the CrowCpp Project.

 # Template projects